-The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, short-term and long-term borrowings, accounts payable, and accrued expenses and other payables that are denominated in foreign currency.
+The Group's exposure to foreign currency risk arises from the translation of the foreign currency exchange gains and losses on cash and cash equivalents, accounts receivable, short-term and long-term borrowings, accounts payable, and other payables that are denominated in foreign currency.

-A strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2020 and 2019, would have increased or decreased the net loss before tax by \$3,542 thousand and \$3,957 thousand, respectively.
+A strengthening (weakening) of 5% of the NTD against the USD as of December 31, 2021 and 2020, would have increased or decreased the net loss before tax by \$3,077 thousand and \$3,542 thousand, respectively.
 The analysis is performed on the same basis for both periods.